 Right now we do not treat pain disorders or substance addiction.
 We also do not prescribe medications such as methadone, suboxone, or any medications to treat opiate use disorder.
 But, we are looking into doing this in the future.

 While it was previously not allowed to prescribe controlled substances (such as stimulants, benzodiazepines and sleep medications) without an in-person medical evaluation, due to Covid-19 and what was deemed a Public Health Emergency, the DEA has (as of March 2020) temporarily changed prescribing laws to allow prescribing of controlled substances to occur with a video medical evaluation.
-It is possible that this allowance will be reversed such that patients may initiate care with Remedy and need to then be seen by a local medical team to continue their medications.
-Your medical team will alert you if this affects you.
+It is possible that this allowance will be reversed such that patients may initiate care with Remedy and need to then be seen by a local medical provider to continue their medications.
+Your medical provider will alert you if this affects you.

 We will help you find an appropriate doctor, or guide you to a primary care physician in your area who should be able to help.

-You and your medical team will schedule them as often as you need.
+You and your medical provider will schedule them as often as you need.
 Generally if you are starting a new medication, or changing a dosage, you will have appointments once a month.
 Once you are stable on a medication and doing well, your appointments will likely stretch out to every three to six months.
 You will be able to text and message your team at any time for any reason, and will be responded to promptly.

 You will message them, whenever you need, through our secure messaging system, which you can access from your internet browser on your computer or phone.
 Or, you can call or text your team as needed.